 In Gin Rummy, the total score always consists of several aspects: points from deadwood and optional bonus points.
 Before we delve into when each bonus applies, here is an overview of the point values:

 Points from deadwood are always credited: The winning team or player is credited with the difference between their own deadwood points and the opponent’s.
-Additionally, the box bonus for a successful game, like all other bonuses, always goes to the winning side.
-The application of the other bonuses depends on the game result.

 Gin Bonuses